rachellombardi/ACE-wordfreq/README.md

 ### Create a Submit File

-To submit a single job that runs this command and analyzes the Flu_Fall_2022 manuscript, we need to translate this command into HTCondor submit file syntax.
+To submit a single job that runs this command and analyzes the Flu_Fall_2022 text, we need to translate this command into HTCondor submit file syntax.
 The two main components we care about are (1) the actual command and (2) the needed input files.